 I also made a couple mechanical upgrades because it greatly increased the Dodge’s drivability (and safety) while being easy to reverse if I or a future owner ever wanted to.
 Despite all of the option on this Challenger R/T SE it still had front drum brakes that were pretty weak.
 I had it covered to disc brakes, which greatly improved its stopping power.
 I also converted it to electronic ignition to improve performance and fuel efficiency.

 Finally, I pulled the original, 14×5.5-inch factory road wheels and put them in a safe place, replacing them with 16-inch American Torque Thrust D wheels.
 I had wanted to do this to my Plymouth GTX for 20 years but never got around to it.
 I refused to let that happen with the Challenger.
 I knew that wheel style would look fabulous on my Dodge, but even I was surprised how dramatically they transformed the Challenger’s appearance.
 At that point the car looked better than any Mopar I’d ever owned, and as good as any vintage Mopar I’d ever seen.
 It was the best driving and handling vintage Mopar I’d ever experienced.

 Over the next 8 years I drove that 1970 Dodge Challenger R/T SE about 1,000 miles a year.
 It was generally quite dependable, though it developed an overheating problem that had me stumped until I realized the fan clutch had failed.
 I always wanted to put a Sure-Grip limited slip differential in but never got around to it.

-Selling my 1970 Dodge Challenger was an adventure in itself.
+I should also mention, selling my 1970 Dodge Challenger was an adventure in itself.
 Maybe one I’ll share in a future post…